audaciaconsulting/Audacia.Angular/.github/pull_request_template.md

 - ✔ All new/modified ESLint rules are verified and documented
 - ❌ New/modified ESLint rules are not verified or documented
 - ❎ No changes to ESLint rules

-### Playwright configurations verified
-- ✔ All new/modified Playwright configurations are verified and documented
-- ❌ New/modified Playwright configurations are not verified or documented
-- ❎ No changes to Playwright configurations